peterkhe1999/CheatSheet/OSEP/README.md

 echo "hacked" > /tmp/hacksrcout.txt
 ```

-We can gain root privileges if the user runs VIM as **root** or uses the `visudo` command
+We can gain root privileges if the user runs VIM as `root` or uses the `visudo` command.

-VIM handles its configuration files differently for a user **in a sudo context** depending on the distribution of Linux:
+VIM handles its configuration files differently for a user in a `sudo` context depending on the distribution of Linux:

-* On a Ubuntu or Red Hat: VIM will use the current user's `.vimrc` configuration file.
+- On a Ubuntu or Red Hat: VIM will use the current user's `.vimrc` configuration file.

-* On a Debian: VIM will use the root user's VIM configuration.
+- On a Debian: VIM will use the `root` user's VIM configuration.

-=> add an alias to the user's `.bashrc` file
+=> Add an alias to the user's `.bashrc` file

 `alias sudo="sudo -E"`